SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ```

-The problem of this solution is that it does not scale.
+The problem with this solution is that it does not scale.
 As soon as we will have other kinds of arguments we will have to check more and more cases.
 You may think that this is just a spurious argument.
 But when you have a model that has around 35 different kinds of nodes as in Pillar, the document processing system used to produce this book, this kind of testing logic becomes a nightmare to maintain and extend.

 ### Sketching double dispatch

 We can do better.
 The logic of the solution we have in mind is quite simple but it may be destabilizing at first.
 Let us sketch it.

 - When we execute a method we know its receiver and the kind of receiver we have: it can be a die or a die handle.
 The method dispatch will select the correct method at runtime.
 Imagine that we have two `+` methods for each class `Die` and `DieHandle`.
 When a given method `+` will be executed, we will know the exact kind of the receiver.
-For example, when the method `+` defined on the class `Die` will be executed, we will know that the receiver is a die (instance of this class).
-Similarly when the method `+` defined on the class `DieHandle` will be executed, we will know that the message receiver is a die handle.
+For example, when the method `+` defined on the class `Die` is executed, we will know that the receiver is a die (instance of this class).
+Similarly, when the method `+` defined on the class `DieHandle` is executed, we will know that the message receiver is a die handle.
 This is the power of method dispatch: it selects the right method based on the message receiver.

 - Then the idea is to tell the argument that we want to sum it with that given receiver.
 It means that each `+` method on a different class has just to send a different message based on the fact that the receiver was a die or a die handle to its argument and let the method dispatch to act once again.
 After this second dispatch, the correct method will be selected.

-But let us makes this really concrete.
+But let us make this concrete.

 ### Adding two dice

 Let us step back and start by supporting the sum of two dice.
 This is rather simple we create and return a die handle to which we add the receiver and the argument.

 ```
 Die >> + aDie